oulaKhaled/graph-rec-system/README.md

 edge_label_index → supervision edges (prediction targets only)
 ```

-### 3. Cold Start Solution
+### 3. User Identity Management

-New users who have never been seen by the model are handled by:

-1. Asking user to rate one or more series at onboarding
-2. Using the first rated series overview embedding as initial user review feature
-3. Using global average watch hour as initial behavioral feature
+To handle returning users correctly, the system maintains a **user registry**
+that maps each user to their graph node index.
+Before processing any request,
+the system checks whether the user already exists in the graph:

+**Returning user:**
+- Retrieve existing node index from registry
+- Update existing edge ratings if series was already rated
+- Create new edges for newly rated series
+- Run fresh GNN forward pass for updated embeddings

+**New user (cold start):**
+- Create new node with onboarding features
-4. Adding user node and rating edges to the graph
+- Add rating edges to graph
+- Register user in registry
-5. Running a fresh GNN forward pass to generate embeddings
+- Run GNN forward pass for initial embeddings

+This prevents duplicate nodes from being created for returning users,
+which would corrupt the graph structure and degrade recommendation quality
+over time.

 ---